Critical mass (sociodynamics): History

 The concept of critical mass was originally created by game theorist Thomas Schelling and sociologist Mark Granovetter to explain the actions and behaviors of a wide range of people and phenomenon.
 The concept was first established (although not explicitly named) in Schelling's essay about racial segregation in neighborhoods, "Dynamic models of segregation", published in 1971 in the Journal of Mathematical Sociology, and later refined in his book, Micromotives and Macrobehavior, published in 1978.
 Schelling did use the term "critical density" with regard to pollution in his "On the Ecology of Micromotives".
 Granovetter, in his essay "Threshold models of collective behavior", published in the American Journal of Sociology in 1978 worked to solidify the theory.
-Everett Rogers later cites them both in his work Diffusion of Innovations, in which critical mass plays an important role.

 Predecessors

-The concept of critical mass had existed before it entered a sociology context.
-It was an established concept in medicine, specifically epidemiology, since the 1920s, as it helped to explain the spread of illnesses.

-It had also been a present, if not solidified, idea in the study of consumer habits and economics, especially in General Equilibrium Theory.
+The concept of critical mass has been a present, if not solidified, idea in the study of consumer habits and economics, especially in General Equilibrium Theory.
 In his papers, Schelling quotes the well-known "The Market for Lemons: Quality Uncertainty and the Market Mechanism" paper written in 1970 by George Akerlof.
-Similarly, Granovetter cited the Nash Equilibrium game in his papers.

 Finally, Herbert A. Simon's essay, "Bandwagon and underdog effects and the possibility of election predictions", published in 1954 in Public Opinion Quarterly, has been cited as a predecessor to the concept we now know as critical mass.